Choirless/choirlessapi/API.md

 ### GET /choir/songs

-Get a list of a choir's songs
+Get a list of a choir's songs in newest first order.

 Parameters: